retired-guy/WiiM-Remote-Pi-Pico-W/README.md

 OK = Play/Pause

 Edit secrets.py with your WiFi info, and the WiiM Mini's IP address.
-Use Thonny to push the files to your Pi Pico W and test.
+Use Thonny to install the latest version of MicroPython and push the files to your Pi Pico W and test.
 When working, simply power the Pi Pico W from a wall wart.